Hey guys! I’ve been meaning to get this blog series going for a while and thanks to a rainy hurricane weekend, I’m finally getting on it.

 I really love our current house, especially the kitchen.
-But it has been a bummer to not really be able to put a personal touch on things, and I was excited to house shop together and find something that we can make our own.
+But it has been a bummer to not really be able to put a personal touch on things.
+I have been excited to house shop together and find something that we can make our own.

-- Good lot, spacious yard with privacy or the potential for privacy
+- Good lot, spacious yard with privacy/potential for privacy

 - House size that is comfortable for us a single couple but that we could grow into if we ever decided to have kids (or adopt 7 dogs… the latter is much more likely)

 B was much more into the investment side of a home purchase and I was all about the lot and privacy.
 I think we balanced each other out pretty well.